A Complete Guide

 Key Requirements for Importing Red Chili Peppers

-1. Import-Export Code (IEC)
+1. Obtain an Import-Export Code (IEC)

-2. Phytosanitary Certificate
+2. Secure a Phytosanitary Certificate

-3. Food Safety Compliance
+3. Comply with Food Safety Standards

-4. Customs Clearance and Duties
+4. Prepare for Customs Clearance and Duties

 Step-by-Step Process to Import Red Chili Peppers from India

-Step 1: Find a Reliable Supplier in India
+Step 1: Find a Reliable Supplier

 Step 2: Negotiate Terms and Prices